klwalker-sb/LUCinSA/_sources/Setting_up_new_project.md

 ## Modifying the scripts:
 Make sure to modify the lines in `~/project/config/config.yaml` to point to the correct input and output locations.
 Also modify all downloading and processing scripts in `~/code/bash`

+In the downloading scripts, you need to enter the crs in proj4js format.
+You can look this up at spatialreference.org, or can convert using earthpy (i.e: proj4 = et.epsg['32613'])